 The PUD is a type of customized overlay zoning district.
-All standards and regulations set forth in Section 4, Zoning Regulations and Article Section 5, Subdivision Regulations, as applicable, apply to the PUD and such criteria shall be met in addition to all standards and criteria set forth in this articleSection, unless specifically permitted to be waived or varied by the Town Council.
+All standards and regulations set forth in Section 4, Zoning Regulations and Section 5, Subdivision Regulations, as applicable, apply to the PUD and such criteria shall be met in addition to all standards and criteria set forth in this Section, unless specifically permitted to be waived or varied by the Town Council.

-- (1) It is the intent of thisthese Land Use Regulations Ridgway Municipal Code that subdivision hearings and review under Section 5, Subdivision Regulations may cover only a portion of the entire project when the development is built in stages or phases. - (2) At the discretion of the applicant and subject to approval by the Town Council as a part of the PUD review, the applicant may choose to delay initiation of review of a subdivision of land application until final approval of PUD Zoning is obtained for the entire project area.
+- (1) It is the intent of these Land Use Regulations that subdivision hearings and review under Section 5, Subdivision Regulations may cover only a portion of the entire project when the development is built in stages or phases. - (2) At the discretion of the applicant and subject to approval by the Town Council as a part of the PUD review, the applicant may choose to delay initiation of review of a subdivision application until final approval of PUD Zoning is obtained for the entire project area.